hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 participants, which took place on mattermost hosted by DNS-OARC.

-Additionally, the following people contributed text or review comments to the draft: Tony Finch and Florian Obser.
+Additionally, the following people contributed text or review comments to the draft:

++ Tony Finch
++ Alexander Mayrhofer
++ Florian Obser

 # Github Version of this document